aasimghaffar/cubixsol-multi-channel-chat-order-button-for-woocommerce/README.md

 * **Abandoned Cart Recovery**: Real-time checkout session capturing with a dedicated recovery log, category analytics, CSV lead export, and customizable recovery message templates.
 * **Built-in GA4 & Meta Pixel Events**: Automatically fires WhatsApp click events into your existing Google Analytics 4 and Meta Pixel installations (no extra tracking scripts are loaded).
 * **Fully Responsive**: Flawless experience on desktop, iPad, and mobile devices.
-* **Shortcode Support**: Embed WhatsApp buttons anywhere using `[omnichat_button phone="+15551234567" text="Chat now" msg="Hi!"]`.
+* **Shortcode Support**: Embed WhatsApp buttons anywhere using `[cubixsol_chat_button phone="+15551234567" text="Chat now" msg="Hi!"]`.
 * **Zero Bloat & Fast**: Written with native WordPress hooks and lightweight JavaScript.

 == Installation ==

 1. Make sure WooCommerce is installed and active.
-2. Upload the plugin files to the `/wp-content/plugins/omnichat-order-chat` directory, or install the plugin through the WordPress plugins screen directly.
+2. Upload the plugin files to the `/wp-content/plugins/cubixsol-multi-channel-chat-order-button-for-woocommerce` directory, or install the plugin through the WordPress plugins screen directly.
 3. Activate the plugin through the 'Plugins' screen in WordPress.
-4. Navigate to **OmniChat** in your WordPress admin menu to configure your phone number, support agents, and WooCommerce button settings.
+4. Navigate to **Cubixsol Chat** in your WordPress admin menu to configure your phone number, support agents, and WooCommerce button settings.

 == Frequently Asked Questions ==

 = Does this require the official WhatsApp Business API? = No!
-OmniChat works with any standard WhatsApp or WhatsApp Business number without requiring Meta API verification or monthly server fees.
+Cubixsol Chat works with any standard WhatsApp or WhatsApp Business number without requiring Meta API verification or monthly server fees.
 An optional Meta Cloud API mode is available for stores using the official API.

 = Does this require WooCommerce? =
 Yes.
-OmniChat is built for WooCommerce stores.
+Cubixsol Chat is built for WooCommerce stores.
 If WooCommerce is not active, the plugin shows an admin notice and stays inactive until WooCommerce is available.

 = Does this work with WooCommerce products? =
 Yes!
 When enabled, it automatically generates a direct "Order via WhatsApp" button that includes product name, SKU, price, and URL in the message.